What is Conflict Theory?

 A proponent of conflict theory would argue that the 2008 financial crisis, government bailouts, and the Occupy Wall Street movement were all inevitable.
-The argument would be that the wealth gap had grown too wide and competition over resources had grown so great that some type of a redistribution and crisis management was required.
+The argument would be that the wealth gap had grown too wide and competition over resources had grown so great that some type of redistribution and crisis management was required.

-Approximately a decade later now it appears the wealth gap has widened and social discontent is on the rise as populist politics becomes front and center.
-Consistent with conflict theory, as the divide between the rich and poor grows, tensions rise, politics become divisive and the stage is set for conflict.
+Approximately a decade later, now it appears the wealth gap has widened and social discontent is on the rise as populist politics becomes front and center.
+Consistent with conflict theory, as the divide between the rich and poor grows, tensions rise, politics become divisive, and the stage is set for conflict.

 Thank you for reading CFI’s guide to conflict theory and how it pertains to corporate finance.
-To keep learning and advancing your career as a financial analyst these additional resources will help you along your path:
+To keep learning and advancing your career as a financial analyst these additional CFI resources will help you along your path: